JenniferZh90/cardeal_api/README.md

 Run the project with command `mix run --no-halt`

 ## If you want to access the running project with other shell locally
-1)Start the project with command like `elixir --sname cardeal -S mix run --no-halt` 2)Open another shell and type command `iex --sname jen --remsh cardeal@<YourHost>` e.g. `iex --sname jen --remsh cardeal@JennifersBook` 3)In the newly opened shell, you can inspect gen_server state with
+1. Start the project with command like `elixir --sname cardeal -S mix run --no-halt`
+2. Open another shell and type command `iex --sname jen --remsh cardeal@<YourHost>` e.g. `iex --sname jen --remsh cardeal@JennifersBook`
+3. In the newly opened shell, you can inspect gen_server state with
 ```
 iex(cardeal@JennifersBook)1> pid = Process.whereis(CardealApi)
   #PID<0.444.0>